Licensed technician installing cyclone-rated brackets on an outdoor AC unit in Perth

 Best Products to Try Before Cyclone Season

-Maintenance Must-Knows
+Maintenance Must-Knows (Pre-Cyclone Checklist)

 • Inspect mounts, bolts, and brackets for rust or looseness.

-• Flush drains to prevent water pooling.
+• Flush condensate drains to prevent pooling.

 • Trim trees and remove loose debris nearby.

-• Check electrical connections for signs of wear.
+• Check electrical connections for wear/UV damage.

 When to Upgrade

-Signs it’s time:
+Signs it’s time

-• Excessive vibration during operation.
+• Excessive vibration during operation

 Client Story — John from Cottesloe